 This brings us to how you can measure your customer intimacy efforts.
 The primary metrics you'll want to look at include:

 - Customer churn

-Each of these measures can tell us slightly different things.
+Each of these metrics tell us slightly different things.
 However, they can be a little tough to measure at times.

-Trying to understand word of mouth metrics requires finding out from your customers or clients how they heard about you in the first place.
-If you're selling high-level professional services this is easy as you'll be interacting closely with your clients.
-If you're selling a product via an external outlet - a supermarket - then there are more obstacles between you and understanding the customer's purchase decision.
+Trying to understand word-of-mouth metrics requires asking your customers or clients how they heard about you in the first place.
+If you're selling high-level professional services, this is easy as you'll be interacting closely with your clients.
+If you're selling a product via an external outlet — like a supermarket — then there are more obstacles between you and understanding the customer's purchase decision.

 Product adoption can give you a good baseline for that last scenario, as it shows increasing customer demand for your product.
 A good measure of customer intimacy could be found deeper within product adoption.
-If you have a brand and you're attempting to maintain a close relationship with your customers, when you release a new product line, you would hope to see existing purchasers of your other products adopt your new product out of loyalty.
+If you have a brand and you're attempting to maintain a close relationship with your customers, when you release a new product line you want to see existing customers adopt your new product out of loyalty.

-Customer churn refers to how long a new user continues to use the product until they cancel.
+Customer churn refers to how long a new customer continues to use the product until they cancel their subscription or stop buying your products.
 Even if they really love the product, are they still getting benefit from it over time?
 A SaaS product would want a very low churn rate and the success of the business hinges on this metric.

 Customer Intimacy Is Key

-We've covered a great deal in regards to customer intimacy, but there is always more to add.
+We've covered a great deal in regards to customer intimacy, including principles like:

 - Make your company customer-centric.